avsm/oxcaml-icfp-tutorial/handson_activity/act05_merge_sort/README.md

 The file `merge_sort_referecence.ml` contains a standard implementation of merge sort for reference.
 The file `merge_sort.ml` is where you will implement your zero-allocation version of merge sort.
-The file `merge_sort_solution.ml` contains a possible solution.

 [OxCaml Stack Allocation](https://oxcaml.org/documentation/stack-allocation/intro/) will be an invaluable resource for this activity.